otrv4/otrv4-prekey-server/otrv4-prekey-server.md

 Although this specification defines expected behavior from the Prekey Server (e.g., by specifying that user profiles, prekey profiles and prekey messages submissions should be validated by the Prekey Server), clients should not rely on this prescribed behavior, as the Prekey Server is untrusted.
-It must be taken into account that a misbehavior from the Prekey Server can potentially affect the security of the whole OTRv4 protocol.
-For this reason, verifications must be performed by clients as well, even though the Prekey Server should be expected to perform them.
+Verifications must also be performed by clients as well, even though the Prekey Server should be expected to perform them.
 Furthermore, clients working with a Prekey Server are expected to upload new user profiles and prekey profiles before they expire or when creating a new long-term public key.